Who was the woman who inspired Talk Tonight by Oasis?

-Supersonic details how Noel Gallagher penned the track after staying with a girl in San Francisco.
+Noel Gallagher penned the track after staying with a girl in San Francisco.
+This is her story.

-As reported by Oasis Mania last year, in an interview with the San Francisco Chronicle, Melissa Lim has detailed the time she spent with Noel and has claimed to be the inspiration of much more than just one song.
+In an interview with the San Francisco Chronicle in 2016, Melissa Lim detailed the time she spent with Noel and has claimed to be the inspiration of much more than just one song.

 See an image of Gallagher and Lim here: